NREL/EnergyPlus/design/FY2016/OAControllerMakeover-Issue4663.md

     - Apply OA mass flow rate specified by EMS
     - OA flow rate <= Current mixed air flow rate (system flow rate) **previously this check was before demand limiting and EMS, but my understanding is that OA flow > Mixed air flow can cause problems further into the system simulation.**

-5. Rename `DesignSpecification:OutdoorAir` "Outdoor Air Flow Rate Fraction Schedule Name" to "Outdoor Air Schedule Name" and use this schedule in `Controller:MechanicalVentilation`.
+x 5.
+Rename `DesignSpecification:OutdoorAir` "Outdoor Air Flow Rate Fraction Schedule Name" to "Outdoor Air Schedule Name" and use this schedule in `Controller:MechanicalVentilation`.
 Currently it is ignored. *The primary goal here is to address the original issue that setting this schedule to zero should shut off OA.
 There is a question of how this would be applied for the CO2 and IAQP methods.*
+    - *July 30, 2016 Implementation notes*
+    - OARequirements (which holds DesignSpecification:OutdoorAir)
+    - OARequirements includes this variable: Real64 MaxOAFractionSchValue; // - Maximum value from OAFlow fraction schedule (used for sizing) which is set in SizingManager::ProcessInputOARequirements but it's never used. **Deleted**
+    - DataZoneEquipment::CalcDesignSpecificationOutdoorAir calculates an OA flow rate but has arguments to control whether the DSOA Schedule is to be applied or not.
+    - ZoneEquipmentManager:SetUpZoneSizingArrays calls CalcDesignSpecificationOutdoorAir with UseMinOASchFlag=false
+    - AirTerminal:SingleDuct:VAV:NoReheat, AirTerminal:SingleDuct:VAV:Reheat, AirTerminal:DualDuct:VAV:OutdoorAir, ZoneHVAC:FourPipeFanCoil, and ZoneHVAC:IdealLoadsAirSystem call CalcDesignSpecificationOutdoorAir and always sets UseMinOASchFlag=true
+    - When DesignSpecification:OutdoorAir input is processed, the choice of method will silently zero out all other OA rate inputs if one of the exclusive OA methods, such as Flow/Person, is used.
+    - Controller:MechanicalVentilation does not use CalcDesignSpecificationOutdoorAir
+    - Controller:MecahnicalVentilation does not store grab either the outdoor air method, but it checks it during init and calc
+    - **New July 30, 2016** Add more columns to HVAC Sizing Summary table Demand Controlled Ventilation using Controller:MechanicalVentilation
+    - **FIXED** Schedule name was not correct in above report for air distribution effectiveness when not specified, now is blank.

 6. Change "Time of Day Economizer Control Schedule" to apply to any type of economizer control, and add a new Economizer Control Type = TimeOfDay.

-7. Refactor MixedAir::CalcOAController to make separate functions for each control type.
+x 7.
+Refactor MixedAir::CalcOAController to make separate functions for each control type.
 Current CalcOAController is over 1000 lines long.

 ## Modified Objects ##